derekxkwan/talea-vis/README.md

 ## talea_pt2
 - generating texture for part 2 end of cylinder/tube using diffusion limited aggregation
 - decided to use Processing for this bit since it's a bit faster than JS (I think)

+## bridge
+- a separate three.js scene for the bridge for now (Anne-Sophie analysis)
+- uses cutupcyl.mtl rendered by me in blender